Why I'm Watching Tesla, AI Stocks — and the Bigger Race Reshaping Our Future

 Everything here is my personal opinion.
 Nothing is financial advice.
 Always do your own research.

-If you're looking for a perspective that goes beyond the usual Wall Street narrative — one that understands both the Silicon Valley dream and the Shenzhen reality — I think you'll find something here worth reading.
+If you're looking for a perspective that goes beyond the standard Wall Street narrative — one that takes the full global picture seriously — I think you'll find something here worth reading.

 The stars are the destination.
 Let's figure out who gets there.